They call football a big boy’s game. If you excel at it, you’re the big man on campus. Or the big shot. Or big dog.

-Coming out of Florida, Brown measured in at 6-8, 355 pounds at the NFL Scouting Combine.
+Coming out of Florida, Brown measured in at 6′ 8, 355 pounds at the NFL Scouting Combine.
 For good measure, Brown has tacked on even more mass.
-Along that same trend, his performance has also peaked.
+Along those same lines, his performance has also peaked.

 A seventh-round pick, Brown was part of the New England Patriots when they won Super Bowl LIII two years ago.
 Last season, the offensive tackle joined the Raiders (at the time located in Oakland) as part of a four-year, $66 million deal that made him (at the time) the highest-paid offensive lineman in football.

 Brown was named to his first Pro Bowl that year, even in an injury-shortened campaign.
-Even so, since becoming the regular started in San Francisco in 2016, Brown has started in all 53 games he has appeared, missing 11 due to injuries.
+Even so, since becoming the regular starter in San Francisco in 2016, Brown has started in all 53 games he has appeared in, missing 11 due to injuries.

-Zach Banner, Pittsburgh Steelers: 6 feet 8 inches, 360
+Zach Banner, Pittsburgh Steelers: 6 feet, 8 inches, 360 pounds

 Banner has been an enormous figure essentially all his life.
 Imagine walking into second grade, for example, and seeing a hulking 5-foot classmate.